ETHZ-INS/DLCAnalyzer/README.md

 ## [1] "OFT_1.csv" "OFT_2.csv" "OFT_3.csv" "OFT_4.csv"
 ```

 Now, we define our processing pipeline.
-In order to check if it is runing appropriatley it is advisable to first run it for a single file interactively
+In order to check if it is running appropriately it is advisable to first run it for a single file interactively

 ```r